-The scheme has a pension age of 60.
+The scheme has a pension age of 65.
 Pension age is the earliest that you can usually take your pension without it being reduced for early payment.
-If you joined the scheme before 6th April 2006 you can apply to take your pension at any time from the age of 50 (55 if you joined after that date) but it will be reduced if you take it before pension age.
+You can apply to draw your pension at any time from the age of 55 but because your pension will be paid for more years, it will be reduced if you take it before pension age.

-Can I carry on working after I take my pension?
+Can I carry on working after I draw my pension?

-You can carry on working if you take your pension on partial retirement terms, but to do this, you must agree with your employer to "reshape" your job such that you reduce your annual rate of pensionable earnings by at least 20%, for example by reducing your hours.
-Your pension may be subject to abatement.
-For more information, please see the booklet on partial retirement, which you can download from www.civilservicepensionscheme.org.uk or get from your MyCSP Pension Service Centre.
+You cannot draw your pension and carry on working for a Civil Service pensions employer unless you are over age 75, or meet the conditions for partial retirement.
+To take your pension on partial retirement terms, you must agree with your employer to "reshape" your job such that you reduce your annual rate of pensionable earnings by at least 20%, for example by reducing your hours.
+Your pension will be subject to abatement.
+There is more about abatement in the section of this booklet about re-employment.